mwongeraE/Net-Blog/content/_index.md

 title = "Home"
 +++

-{{< quote author="Andrew Ng">}}
+{{< quote author="Kokoro by Natsume Sosek, 1914 Japan">}}
-It is difficult to think of a major industry that AI will not transform.
-This includes healthcare, education, transportation, retail, communications, and agriculture.
-There are surprisingly clear paths for AI to make a big difference in all of these industries.
+To be a warrior is not a simple matter of wishing to be one.
+It is rather an endless struggle that will go on to very end of our lives.
+Nobody is born a warrior, in exactly the same way that nobody is born an average man.
+We make ourselves into one or the other
 {{< /quote >}}